 Richard Bonynge, conductor

-This Anna Bolena was recorded in Toronto in 1984 and is especially valuable because it offers a portrait of a great singer in the last years of her career.
+The present recording of Anna Bolena was made in Toronto in 1984 and is especially valuable because it offers a portrait of a great singer in the last years of her career.

 Joan Sutherland sings here one of her last Anna Bolena, although it will not be the last ever, since she will record another one, only audio, three years later.
 A certain obfuscation may be perceived in the voice of La Stupenda, but nonetheless she is still impressive thanks to her legendary breath control, her still sparkling high notes and the easy coloratura.
 It is certainly true that Sutherland lacks the dramatic intensity of other, no less illustrious colleagues, but her pure and magnificent voice will never make you regret something.